This 2016 Georgia human study found:

 - No human’s answers to the CTQ, Adverse Childhood Experiences, or other questionnaires will ever be accurate self-reports of their prenatal, infancy, and early childhood experiences.
 These early development periods were likely when the majority of the subjects’ oxytocin receptor gene DNA methylation took place.
 The CTQ self-reports were – at best – evidence of experiences at later times and places, distinct from earlier experience-dependent epigenetic changes.

 - As one example of incomparability, the 2009 Genomic and epigenetic evidence for oxytocin receptor deficiency in autism was cited in the Introduction section and again in the Limitations section item 4.
-Since that study was sufficiently relevant to be used as a reference twice, why didn’t the researchers provide at least a partial map between its findings and the current study?
+Since that study was sufficiently relevant to be used as a reference twice, the researchers needed to provide a map between its findings and the current study.

 - Early-life epigenetic regulation of the oxytocin receptor gene answered the question of whether or not an individual’s blood could be used to make inferences about their brain oxytocin receptor gene DNA methylation.
 The evidence said: NO, it couldn’t.

 - It’s assumed that oxytocin receptor gene DNA methylation directly impacted gene expression such that increased levels of methylation were associated with decreased gene transcription.
 The study assumed but didn’t provide evidence that higher levels of methylation indicated decreased ability to use available oxytocin due to decreased receptor expression.
 The study also had no control group.

 - The study zeroed in on childhood abuse, and disregarded evidence for more relevant factors determining an individual’s experience-dependent oxytocin receptor gene DNA methylation.
 That smelled like an agenda.